New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Evan was raised on a farm in rural Nebraska and has been recognized as one of Inc. Magazine’s Entrepreneurs of the Decade, one of...
 Read More.

 Pilar Wyman is the President of the American Society for Indexing (ASI), the voice of excellence in indexing.
 A veteran freelance indexer with her own successful business, she is also an active member of the ASI Digital Trends Task Force, which was formed in 2011 to address the continuing and rapidly increasing evolution of book publishing from traditional print to eBook formats.
 The DTTF was a key player in the recent International Digital Publishing Forum (IDPF) inclusion of indexes in the EPUB standard, and continues to work with the IDPF Indexes Working Group.
-Within her own indexing and via the DTTF, Pilar and ASI are currently engaged with publishers, hardware manufacturers, and software developers to design and create smart...
+Within her own indexing and via the DTTF, Pilar and ASI are currently engaged with publishers, hardware manufacturers, and software developers to design and...
 Read More.

 For information on exhibition and sponsorship opportunities at the conference, contact Scott Harvey at email@example.com